cyberkni/FolgertechManuals/2020i3/README.md

 ![Cut power cable](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-034-164.png)

 2\.
 Because the wire colors can differ from kit to kit, use a multimeter to determine which wires are live and which wire is the ground.
 We are going to attach the stripped ends of the power supply to contacts #7, #8, and #9 on the power supply.
 Unscrew the screw for each contact and place the stripped end of the wire under the screw before tightening it back down.
-If you have the same cable pictured, the 2 black wires can be wired into #8 and #9 which are the Line and Neutral contacts (polarity doesn't matter with these 2).
+If you have the same cable pictured, the 2 black wires can be wired into #8 and #9 which are the Line and Neutral contacts (polarity doesn't matter with these two).
 The blue wire can be wired into #7 which is the Earth Ground.

 ![Wire up power](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-035-167.png)